wilsonmar/wilsonmar.github.io/_posts/2018-08-15-salesforce-nonprofit.md

 Trailhead module: <a target="_blank" href="https://trailhead.salesforce.com/en/modules/nonprofit_volunteer_basics">Volunteers for Salesforce (V4S) Basics</a>
 describes how V4S handles common volunteer management processes:

-   * Tracking the skills volunteers have and matching volunteers to jobs by skills and availability
+   * Managing volunteer <strong>jobs</strong> that an organization needs filled

-   * Managing the volunteer <strong>jobs</strong> that an organization needs filled
+   * Tracking <strong>skills</strong> volunteers have and matching volunteers to jobs by skills and availability
    * Tracking hours against specific volunteer <strong>shifts</strong>
    * Allowing volunteers to sign up for shifts via the website
    * Displaying a calendar of jobs and shifts on an organization’s website